 To which extent are Europeans really “European”?
 How do people from France, Poland, Hungary, Finland, Portugal and Germany see and evaluate themselves and others?
 Is it possible to infer that different nationalities are growing together to a united Europe?

 The project EU-CAB under the coordination of the Duale Hochschule (Cooperative State Unversity) Karlsruhe, Germany, seeks to find answers to these questions.
-Therefore, students coming from all six countries learn and research together – building a peaceful Europe along the way.
+Therefore, students coming from all six countries learn and research together – building a united Europe along the way.

 So here we are!
 41 students and 11 teachers from all six countries, learning and working together during the 5-days-ISP at the University of Cergy-Pontoise.
 Wednesday 15th was a day of mere SYMLOG observation practice, a welcome change to the theoretical work of the first two days.
 In small groups, we observed the behaviour of persons in every-day (like mother-child) and business (like shop assistant-client) situations and took systematical (anonymous) notes.
 It is not quite easy in the beginning to keep the focus on smallest interactions, but this SYMLOG method can be quickly learned.
 On the picture: the group on the stairs under the “Grande Arche” in Paris La Défense.

-Click here for the picture gallery!
+Click here for our Cergy impressions!

-We had a very good Kick-off meeting in Karlsruhe on 21 to 25 January 2019, joining our 1st Transnational Project Meeting with a so-called Joint Staff Training Event.
+We had a very good Kick-off meeting last week in Karlsruhe, joining our 1st Transnational Project Meeting with a so-called Joint Staff Training Event.
 The issues of the three-days-meeting were twofold: a) to discuss and determine the further steps of organisation, as well as dissemination and budget issues, and b) to learn and apply the methods of SYMLOG and Self-Concept Grid in order to be able to teach them to the students during the Study Programmes.
 We had intensive and long working days, but also lots of fun and team spirit.